Great Film Quotes and Movie Lines Sections

 "But first and foremost, I remember Mama."

-"One thing I can't stand, it's a dame that's drunk."
+thing I can't stand is a dame that's drunk.
+What I mean, they turn

-"The only way to stay out of trouble is to grow old, so I guess I'll
+only way to stay out of trouble is to grow old, so I guess I'll concentrate

-concentrate on that.
+on that.
 Maybe I'll live so long that I'll forget her.
-Maybe
+Maybe I'll

-"You know, there are only two things more beautiful than a good gun:
+know, there are only two things more beautiful than a good gun: a

-a Swiss watch or a woman from anywhere."
+Swiss watch or a woman from anywhere.
+You ever had a

 "Cherry was right, you're soft.
 You should've let him kill me, 'cause I'm gonna kill you.
 I'll catch up